yongalhamo/_Projects/README.md

 Analysis on NYC Highschool dataset along with school funding data and neighborhood income data to understand how funding and income affects students success rate.

+## 004: Real Estate Analysis

+Conduct analysis on properties to decide if it is a good investment using metrics such as NOI, cash on cash and cap rate.
+Used Zillow API to extract data on given property url link , and a TKinter GUI for displaying and inputing information.